Mimris/mimris/src/posts/0091-Osdu_json.md

 ## Introduction

-The OSDU (Open Subsurface Data Universe) Data platform, contains a set of standardized data definitions and Object types with properties and relationsips, that is used to when ingesting data into the platform.
+The OSDU (Open Subsurface Data Universe) Data platform, contains a set of standardized data definitions and Object types with properties and relationsips, that is used when ingesting data into or extracting data from the platform.
 The core functionality of this module, consists of the ability to import and export Json files according to these definitions.
 JSON is a lightweight data interchange format, and has become a popular standard format for exchanging data between applications.
-Even if JSON is human readable, it is not easy to see the relationships between the data (Json-files).
-This AKM module aims to provide a way to import and export Json files to AKM models.
+Even if JSON is human readable, it is not easy to see and identify the relationships between the data (Json-files).
+This AKM module provides a way to import and export OSDU Json files from/to AKM models.

-The AKM model present the complex Json-file structure and relatioship between the ObjectTypes in a graphical and a more understandable and concise way.
+The AKM model presents the complex Json-file structure and relatioships between the ObjectTypes in a user firendly graphical and a more understandable and concise way.

-This makes it easy to edit and expand the Metamodel into new product categories.
-The Object types is enhanced and expanded by adding new properties and relationships.
-The new enhanced model can then be exported as Json-file for import into the OSDU Data platform.
+This makes it easy to edit and expand the Metamodels to embrace new product categories.
+The Object types are enhanced and expanded by adding new properties and relationships.
+The new enhanced models can then be exported as Json-files for import into the OSDU Data platform.

-table of contents:
+Table of contents:

   - [Extensions of the IRTV-Metamodel](#extensions-of-the-irtv-metamodel)
   - [Importing the OSDU Metamodel types](#importing-the-osdu-metamodel-types)